getlost01/gfg-potd/08-2023(aug)/02 - Shortest Source to Destination Path.md

 To find the shortest path from the source (0,0) to the destination (X,Y) in a grid, we can use a Breadth-First Search (BFS) algorithm.
 The idea is to start from the source and explore all possible paths in the grid until we reach the destination.
 We keep track of the steps taken to reach each cell and return the minimum steps required to reach the destination.

 - Initialize a queue for BFS traversal.
-- Mark the source cell `(0,0)` as visited and enqueue it with steps = `0`.
+- Mark the source cell (0,0) as visited and enqueue it with steps = 0.
 - While the queue is not empty, do the following:
    - Dequeue a cell from the queue and extract its coordinates (x, y) and the steps taken so far.
    - If the dequeued cell is the destination (X, Y), update the result with the minimum steps obtained so far.
-   - Explore all four adjacent cells (up, down, left, right) from the current cell and enqueue the valid and unvisited cells with `steps + 1`.
+   - Explore all four adjacent cells (up, down, left, right) from the current cell and enqueue the valid and unvisited cells with steps + 1.
-- If the destination is not reached, return `-1`, otherwise, return the minimum steps.
+- If the destination is not reached, return -1, otherwise, return the minimum steps.

 ### Time and Auxiliary Space Complexity